The primary advantage of IIR filters over FIR filters is that

 design methods are not constrained to the standard lowpass, highpass,

-specifically for filter design; Parametric Modeling discusses other
+which is intended specifically for filter design; Parametric Modeling discusses

-methods that may also be considered direct, such as Prony's method,
+other methods that may also be considered direct, such as Prony's

-Linear Prediction, the Steiglitz-McBride method, and inverse frequency
+method, Linear Prediction, the Steiglitz-McBride method, and inverse

 designs recursive IIR digital filters by fitting a specified frequency